Lily Allen: Personal life

 In November 2010, she took legal action against Associated Newspapers, the parent company of the Daily Mail, after the newspaper published photographs of her home.
-Allen cited invasion of privacy and copyright infringement.
+Allen accused them of invasion of privacy and copyright infringement.
 Allen is a cricket fan and has appeared on Test Match Special.

 Relationships and children

-Allen began dating musician Ed Simons of the Chemical Brothers in September 2007, and in December, Allen announced that she and Simons were expecting a child.
+Allen began dating musician Ed Simons of the Chemical Brothers in September 2007, and in December, Allen announced that they were expecting a child.
 Allen announced that she suffered a miscarriage in January 2008.
 However, in her 2018 memoir My Thoughts Exactly, Allen writes that she had had an abortion, but "fake[d]" the miscarriage due to fears over how tabloids would report the story.
 After five months of dating, Allen's relationship with Simons ended.
 Allen has stated that she spent three weeks in a psychiatric clinic due to depression.

 In July 2009, Allen began dating Sam Cooper, a builder and decorator.
 On 5 August 2010, Allen announced that she was pregnant with her and Cooper's first child, later confirmed to be a boy, due early in 2011.
 She experienced complications early in the pregnancy, including "about a week and a half of really heavy bleeding".
 In late October, six months into her pregnancy, Allen contracted a viral infection, which caused her to suffer a stillbirth, announced on 1 November.
 On 6 November, Allen was admitted to a hospital, where she responded well to treatment for septicaemia.
 In February 2017, Allen said that she was diagnosed with post traumatic stress disorder after the stillbirth.

 Allen and Cooper became engaged in December 2010 while on holiday in Bali.
 They wed on 11 June 2011 at St. James Church in Cranham, Gloucestershire, England.
 The designer of Allen's wedding dress confirmed she was several months pregnant on the wedding day.
 Allen gave birth to her daughter, Ethel Mary, in 2011.
 She gave birth to her second daughter, Marnie Rose, in 2013, following which she experienced postnatal depression.